garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 	---------------
   ```

 VeriSol reports finds the problem and reports the right transaction sequence (the problem is due to a bug in `mint`).
-There is a minor issue in that instead of reporting the line corresponding to the contract invariant it wrongly reports the bug the last line of the constructor (this [issue](https://github.com/microsoft/verisol/issues/166) has been already reported).
+There is a minor issue in that instead of reporting the line corresponding to the contract invariant it wrongly reports the bug in the last line of the constructor (this [issue](https://github.com/microsoft/verisol/issues/166) has been already reported).

 I strongly recommend developers to reason about and specify contracts invariants, because they really help to understand the relationship between the contract storage variables and help  maintain the contract in a consistent state.
-Note that general issues like overflows/underflow can be also be discovered using invariants, since an overflow/underflow may an invariant.
+Note that general issues like overflows/underflow can be also be discovered using invariants, since an overflow/underflow may break an invariant.

 For instance, the same problem of underflow in the [`_transfer`](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20-uf2.sol#L169) function can be uncover by the failing [invariant](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20-uf2.sol#L242).